 However, there’s still something unique and authentic about seeing a game in person.
 For me personally, the moment I walk in and smell the almonds roasting and see the fans bustling, my mind automatically goes back to my childhood standing in section 5 row 32 of Michigan Stadium waiting for kickoff with my father and grandfather as my beloved Wolverines took the field.
 It was an experience and a memory, and most importantly, something I still remember to this day.

 The fan experience might be changing, but there is still an experience to be had for the next generation of fans standing in the concourse with their friend or loved one walking in to see that unforgettable moment that is about to unfold right before their eyes.
 However, how we present those moments to them and which technological advances are available for them are now key components of attracting and retaining fans.
-What we must do is a sort-of future proofing of arenas and stadiums to leave fans stunned and delighted.
+What we must do is a sort of future-proofing of arenas and stadiums to leave fans stunned and delighted.

 Fans want a personalized experience, with content that is as tailor-made as possible.
-Both service and convenience are of utmost importance This is true both in stadium, in the concourse, and outside.
-Digital signage for instance becomes key to not only concourses, but outside of stadiums, as it draws the interests of the masses outside during the pre-game and post-game.
-Signage in restrooms showing wait times, or directions tot he nearest hot dog stand are also a growing trend and are important to drawing fans back to arenas and stadiums time after time.
+Both service and convenience are of utmost importance This is true both in-stadium, in the concourse, and outside.
+Digital signage for instance becomes key to not only concourses but outside of stadiums, as it draws the interests of the masses outside during the pre-game and post-game.
+Signage in restrooms showing wait times, or directions to the nearest hot dog stand are also a growing trend and are important to drawing fans back to arenas and stadiums time after time.

 Learn more about our stadium and arena AV and experiential offerings.

 Lastly, if you go the extra mile with the pieces noted above, you can’t skimp on the necessities.
 Fans expect a premium audio experience, easily read scoreboards and LED signage that captures their interests.
 Broadcast video integration systems, sound reinforcement, and even in-arena projection must leave behind a jaw-dropping experience for the fans in attendance.
-We’re even starting to see teams and firms working on new arena builds experiment with interactive video that can engage fans at the highest of levels.
+We’re even starting to see teams and firms working on new arena builds to experiment with interactive video that can engage fans at the highest of levels.